 Ecommerce Fraud Prevention – 5 Most Prevalent Affiliate Frauds in the Ecommerce Industry

 The pandemic in 2020 made the e-commerce industry grow exponentially due to almost everything getting sold on the internet.
-The ease of getting everything just by a click on mobile phones made users more comfortable and dependable in the eCommerce industry.
+The ease of getting everything with just a click on mobile phones made users more comfortable and dependable in the eCommerce industry.

 This article covers the state of the eCommerce market and five primary affiliate frauds in the eCommerce industry.

 - What are Affiliate Frauds?

 - Five most common affiliate frauds in eCommerce?

 - What do Ecommerce companies need to do to protect their brand reputation?

 As internet access and adoption have rapidly increased worldwide, the number of digital buyers keeps climbing every year.
 In 2020, over two billion people purchased goods or services online, and during the same year, e-retail sales surpassed 4.2 trillion U.S. dollars worldwide.
 Global retail e-commerce sales grew by more than 25 percent during the pandemic.

 The E-Commerce and online retail industry continue to set new year-over-year records in 2021, creating one of the fastest-growing opportunities for threat actors and cybercriminals to defraud digital businesses of millions of dollars every year.

 E-commerce is the buying or selling of goods and services through an electronic medium, mainly through the internet.
 While global eCommerce is the selling of products or services across geopolitical borders from a company's country of origin to any other location across the world.
 Business transactions in e-commerce often occur either as business-to-consumer (B2C), business-to-business (B2B), consumer-to-business or consumer-to-consumer.
 The wide range of goods and services available for customers, easy accessibility, and international reach are some of the key benefits of e-commerce.